Get news, updates, & event Info delivered right to your inbox:

 Degrading land and deferring maintenance burdens new and existing infrastructure, shortening its life-span and minimizing its long-term effectiveness.
 In contrast, healthy ecosystems will support and complement them.
 That's where the simple act of planting trees can help create healthy thriving communities.

-Inequality often leads to land degradation as disadvantaged communities cut down forests for fuelwood, hunt wildlife for food, and clear land for agriculture.
+Inequality often leads to land degradation when disadvantaged communities cut down forests for fuelwood, hunt wildlife for food, and clear land for agriculture.

 On the other hand, reforestation can increase incomes, make land more productive, and reduce the need for migration to more fertile lands.